 2. Over-retouching.
 You should look like yourself, not a filtered version of yourself.
 I do subtle skin smoothing and under-eye cleanup, but I will never reshape your face or make you look like a different person.
 That defeats the entire purpose.

 3. Wrong background.
 Busy backgrounds distract.
-Solid neutral colors are standard.
+Solid neutral colors are the standard.

 5. Submitting an AI-generated headshot.
 Some program directors have started flagging these.
 I had a student tell me a classmate submitted an AI headshot last cycle and got asked about it during an interview.
 Don't risk it.

 6. Not matching your interview appearance.
-If you'll have a beard at interviews, have one in your headshot.
+If you'll have a beard at interviews, have one in the headshot.
 If you'll be clean-shaven, be clean-shaven in the photo.

-My studio in The Grove is about 5 minutes from the WashU medical campus off Kingshighway.
+My studio in The Grove is about five minutes from the WashU medical campus off Kingshighway.
 I offer flexible scheduling around clinical rotations, including early morning and evening appointments.
+Walk-ins are sometimes available during peak season when slots open up, but booking ahead is strongly recommended.

 Book your ERAS headshot session or learn more about my ERAS headshot services.